Duck-Script/Duck-Script/README.md

 ### 🚀 Future Growth & Interests

-- Focused on frontend development and building user-friendly web interfaces
+- Focused on frontend development and building clean, responsive, user-friendly web interfaces
+- Interested in combining custom frontend development with CMS solutions like WordPress
 - Expanding into backend development with C#, ASP.NET Core and APIs
 - Interested in embedded systems and ESP32 projects
 - Basic Blender knowledge and 3D tools